 Infinispan is a distributed, scalable, cloud friendly data grid platform, which Hibernate Search can use to store the Lucene index.
-Your application can benefits in this case from Infinispan's distribution capabilities making index updates available on all nodes with short latency.
+Your application can benefit from Infinispan's distribution capabilities making index updates available on all nodes with short latency.

 This section describes how to configure Hibernate Search to use an Infinispan Lucene Directory.